yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

     return img_dilated
 ```

-Below are the results of the image analysis on a one frame:
+Below are the results of the image analysis on one frame:

 <div align="center">
   <img src= "https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/5f7a510c-1a54-4ce0-b7be-76000ed88603" />